Local IMPACT Accelerator Application: Round 2 Full Application

 APPLICATION GUIDANCE

-Thank you for your interest in the Local IMPACT Accelerator Program!
-Applicants are strongly encouraged to read the Program Guidance before submitting applications.
-Round 1 Full Applications are due by Wednesday, November 5 at 11:59 p.m.
-MT and Round 2 LOIs are due by Monday, November 17 at 11:59 p.m.
+Thank you for applying to the Local IMPACT Accelerator Program!
+Round 2 Full Applications are due by Wednesday, February 18 at 11:59 p.m.
 MT.

 • Applicants should clearly identify the policy your jurisdiction is seeking to adopt, how the policy exceeds state and local requirements, and the mechanism in which it will be adopted by an elected body.
 CEO has listed 24 eligible policies (with relevant examples) in the program guidance and recommends adhering to one of these policy options.